 - diversity—individuals who embody various literary professions, aesthetics, races, ethnicities, sexual orientations, gender expressions or identities, socioeconomic statuses, ages, disabilities, and religious and political beliefs;

 - representation of AWP’s membership generally—individuals who represent the wide range of AWP’s programs and the concerns of our writers, teachers, students, administrators, graduates, and publishers.

-Among the 19 people who are on the city-specific Conference Subcommittee, only 2 are board members.
+Among the 20 people who are on the city-specific Conference Subcommittee, only 2 to 3 are AWP board members.
 No AWP staff member ranks or judges any of the proposals.
-Each year's subcommittee has 18 new members, with the small minority of board members providing continuity.
+Each year's subcommittee has 17 to 18 new members, with the small minority of board members providing continuity.
 This structure gives more AWP members an opportunity to build our conference programming.

 How Competitive Is the Process?

 As is the case with most literary magazines, we receive many submissions, and relatively few make the cut.
 For the 2020 San Antonio conference, we received 1,359 proposals, and we accepted 480 of them.
 Even though we maxed out our available meeting space to accept as many proposals as possible, we were only able to accept 35%.
 Every year there are many worthy proposals we do not have the space to accept.